 - December 1 for MRI-only spring-start applicants

-- Applicants should submit applications early because interview slots are limited.
+- Applicants should submit applications early since interview slots are limited.

 CT and MRI interviews are conducted in July for fall-start applicants and January for MRI-only spring-start applicants.
 Qualified applicants will be interviewed by the program director and representatives of the School of Allied Health Professions.
-Applicants residing in Southern California should plan for a personal interview on campus at Loma Linda.
-Applicants will be notified by telephone and/or e-mail of their interview schedule.
+Applicants residing in Southern California should plan for personal interviews on campus at Loma Linda.
+Applicants will be notified by telephone and/or email of their interview schedules.
 Due to the limited number of interview dates/times, you will be assigned an interview slot, and you should plan around your interview as alternate dates/times are not available.
 Applicants are rated in the following four areas:

 - Work experience or training background